13kparkin/development-blog/README.md

 2. Install dependencies using `npm install` in both frontend and backend directories
 3. Navigate into the backend and run `npm start`
 4. Navigate into the frontend and run `npm start`

+## Note

+Branches are different.
+If you want to play around with the live tech demo then install main branch.
+If you want to work play around with what I am working off of in the live verstion then clone the railway-main.

 ## Warning